Malak-Mansour/ReproducingFoundationalResult/README.md

 ### 3. Identify Methodology Issues
-(Refer to "Run My Experiment" above to know where to , sections 1 and 2)
+Refer to "Run My Experiment" above (sections 1 and 2) to know where to implement the changes accordingly.

 #### Issue #1: Interpreting the packet loss parameter
 ##### Experiment settings to run: